sttk/sabi-go/README.md

 ### Separation of data accesses by data sources and reintegration of them

-Data access methods are implemented as methods of some Dax structs that embedding a DaxBase.
+Data access methods are implemented as methods of some `Dax` structs that embedding a `DaxBase`.
-Furthermore these Dax structs can be integrated into a single new DaxBase.
+Furthermore these `Dax` structs are integrated into a single new `DaxBase`.

-A Dax struct can be created in any unit, but it is clearer to create it in the unit of the data source.
+A `Dax` struct can be created at any unit, but it is clearer to create it at the unit of the data source.
-By doing so, the definition of a new DaxBase also serves as a list of the data sources being used.
+By doing so, the definition of a new `DaxBase` also serves as a list of the data sources being used.

 ## Import declaration